-What were you looking for professionally when you decided to join Crossover?
+What were you looking for professionally when you applied for a role on Crossover?

-I was looking for a good challenge to use the broad base of experience I've had in the past.
+When I applied through Crossover, I was looking for a challenge to use the broad base of experience I've had in the past.
 At Xerox, I was the SVP of Finance over mergers and acquisitions for 10 years and then a CFO of a $2B division for 10 years.
-When I was introduced to Trilogy, it had a lot of different concepts that, as an SVP of Finance, I could use my previous background to come in and make a positive impact on the company.
+When I was introduced to Trilogy, it had a lot of different concepts that, as an SVP of Finance, I could really use my background to make a positive impact on the company.

 When you look into the details of the systems and methodologies used by Trilogy, they’re not necessary brand new, but they’ve been taken and fine tuned in such an advanced way.
 At Xerox, I worked with Lean Six Sigma Black Belts.
 At Trilogy, we’re using many of the same concepts but applying them in much more efficient ways.
 Everything is dashboard-based here, making it easy to identify blockers, manage staff, give feedback, and analyze productivity.